agrifooddatacanada/OCA_Composer/README.md

   // Create a temporary anchor element to trigger the download const a = document.createElement('a');
   a.href = url;
-  a.download = 'validatedData.csv'; // Specify the filename for the download
+  a.download = 'verifiedData.csv'; // Specify the filename for the download
   document.body.appendChild(a); // Append the anchor to the body a.click(); // Trigger the download